-- 2 The SAF, in collaboration with the National Association of Counties and the National Association of State - 3 Foresters, developed a guide entitled Preparing a Community Wildfire Protection Plan: A Handbook for - 4 Wildland-Urban Interface Communities (SAF 2004) to provide communities with a clear process in - 5 developing a CWPP.
-The guide outlines eight steps for developing a CWPP and has been followed in - 6 preparing the 40 Acres CWPP: - 7 Step One: Convene Decision-makers.
-Form a Core Team made up of representatives from the - 8 appropriate local governments, local fire authorities, and state agencies responsible for forest - 9 management.
+The SAF, in collaboration with the National Association of Counties and the National Association of State Foresters, developed a guide entitled Preparing a Community Wildfire Protection Plan: A Handbook for Wildland-Urban Interface Communities (SAF 2004) to provide communities with a clear process in developing a CWPP.
+The guide outlines eight steps for developing a CWPP, which have been followed in preparing the 40 Acres CWPP:

+Step One: Convene Decision-makers.
+Form a Core Team made up of representatives from the appropriate local governments, local fire authorities, and state agencies responsible for forest management.

-- 10 Step Two: Involve Federal Agencies.
-Identify and engage local federal representatives and contact - and involve other land management agencies as appropriate. - 12 Step Three: Engage Interested Parties.
-Contact and encourage active involvement in plan - 13 development from a broad range of interested organizations and stakeholders. - 14 Step Four: Establish a Community Base Map.
-Work with partners to establish a base map(s) - defining the community's WUI and showing inhabited areas at risk, wildland areas that contain critical - human infrastructure, and wildland areas at risk for large-scale fire disturbance. - 17 Step Five: Develop a Community Risk-Hazard Assessment.
-Work with partners to develop a - 18 community Risk-Hazard Assessment that considers fuel hazards; risk of wildfire occurrence; homes, - 19 businesses, and essential infrastructure at risk; other values at risk (VARs); and local preparedness - 20 capability.
-Rate the level of risk for each factor and incorporate this information into the base map as - 21 appropriate. - 22 Step Six: Establish Community Priorities and Recommendations.
-Use the base map and - 23 community Risk-Hazard Assessment to facilitate a collaborative community discussion that leads to - the identification of local priorities for treating fuels, reducing structural ignitability and other issues of - 25 interest, such as improving fire response capability.
-Clearly indicate whether priority projects are - 26 directly related to the protection of communities and essential infrastructure or to reducing wildfire - 27 risks to other community values. - 28 Step Seven: Develop an Action Plan and Assessment Strategy.
-Consider developing a detailed - 29 implementation strategy to accompany the CWPP as well as a monitoring plan that will ensure its - 30 long-term success.
+Step Two: Involve Federal Agencies.
+Identify and engage local federal representatives and contact and involve other land management agencies as appropriate.

+Step Three: Engage Interested Parties.
+Contact and encourage active involvement in plan development from a broad range of interested organizations and stakeholders.

+Step Four: Establish a Community Base Map.
+Work with partners to establish a base map(s) defining the community's WUI and showing inhabited areas at risk, wildland areas that contain critical human infrastructure, and wildland areas at risk for large-scale fire disturbance.

+Step Five: Develop a Community Risk-Hazard Assessment.
+Work with partners to develop a community Risk-Hazard Assessment that considers fuel hazards; risk of wildfire occurrence; homes, businesses, and essential infrastructure at risk; other values at risk (VARs); and local preparedness capability.
+Rate the level of risk for each factor and incorporate this information into the base map as appropriate.

+Step Six: Establish Community Priorities and Recommendations.
+Use the base map and community Risk-Hazard Assessment to facilitate a collaborative community discussion that leads to the identification of local priorities for treating fuels, reducing structural ignitability, and other issues of interest, such as improving fire response capability.
+Clearly indicate whether priority projects are directly related to the protection of communities and essential infrastructure or to reducing wildfire risks to other community values.

+Step Seven: Develop an Action Plan and Assessment Strategy.
+Consider developing a detailed implementation strategy to accompany the CWPP, as well as a monitoring plan that will ensure its long-term success.

-- 31 Step Eight: Finalize Community Wildfire Protection Plan.
-Finalize the CWPP and communicate - 32 the results to community and key partners.
+Step Eight: Finalize Community Wildfire Protection Plan.
+Finalize the CWPP and communicate the results to community and key partners.